University of Texas at El Paso Academic Catalog

 • Secondary [7-12] History with ESL Certification (Dual Degree)*

-• [EC-12] Special Education [ASPE]
+• All Level [EC-12] Special Education [ASPE]

-*Students seeking Secondary Certification in Social Studies or History may choose to complete the dual degree option [Social Studies Composite (Dual Degree) major or History (Dual Degree) major available in the College of Liberal Arts- Department of History AND the matching BSED Secondary Education (either Social Studies or History Dual Degree concentration)].
-Students in these majors are eligible to participate in the Paid Student Teaching Residency.
+*Students seeking Secondary Certification in Social Studies or History may choose to complete the dual degree option [Social Studies Composite (Dual Degree) major or History (Dual Degree) major] available in the College of Liberal Arts- Department of History AND the matching BSED Secondary Education (either Social Studies or History Dual Degree concentration)].
+Students in these majors are eligible to participate in the Student Teaching Residency.
 Students who fulfil all of the degree requirements for the BA-History (Dual Degree) and the BSED- Secondary Education (Dual Degree) earn both degrees.

 Additional Secondary and All-Level teacher certifications options